Pakistani Shiites continue sit-in over killing of 11 miners

-QUETTA, Pakistan (AP) — Pakistan’s minority Shiites continued their sit-in for the fourth straight day on the outskirts of the southwestern city of Quetta to protest the killing of 11 coal miners by the Islamic State group, insisting they will bury their dead only when Prime Minister Imran Khan personally visits them to assure protection.
+QUETTA, Pakistan (AP) — Pakistan’s minority Shiites continued their sit-in for a fourth straight day on the outskirts of the southwestern city of Quetta to protest the killing of 11 coal miners by the Islamic State group, insisting they will bury their dead only when Prime Minister Imran Khan personally visits them to assure protection.

 Residents and relatives of the slain miners, who were members of the minority Shiite Hazara community, began the protest Sunday after IS militants abducted and killed them in southwestern Baluchistan province.
 The miners were shot.
 Six died at the scene and five, critically wounded, died on the way to hospital.